 The surrounding structures of St. Michaels Catholic Church often are of equal historic relevance.

-To start on the corner, the seemingly dull TaiJiChang Dajie is the former Rue Marco Polo.
+To start on the corner, the seemingly dull TaiJiChang Dajie is the former Rue Marco Polo or the main street of the French part of the Legations.
 Along its western flank is a large walled complex

 Other Christian Churches in Beijing